ls1intum/Artemis/docs/user/lti.rst

 """""""""""""
 To enable the Online Course setting in Artemis, follow the steps below:\

 #.
 Access Course Management: Start by logging into your Artemis account.
-From the main dashboard, locate and click on the |course-management| option.
+Locate and click on the |course-management| option.
 This section provides an overview of all the courses you're handling.\
 #.
 Select the Desired Course: From the list of available courses, navigate to the course you wish to configure for LTI integration.\
 #.
 Edit Course Settings: On the course overview page, you'll find an |course_edit| button, located at the top right corner.
 Clicking this will allow you to modify various course settings.\
 #.
 Locate the Online Course Checkbox: As you scroll through the course settings, you'll come across a checkbox labeled Online Course.
 This particular setting is essential for enabling LTI configurability.\